 Principle

-The Arizona Technology Council actively works to support Arizona's universities—Arizona State University (ASU), The University of Arizona (UArizona) and Northern Arizona University NAU)—and improve the technology infrastructure upon which they rely.
+The Arizona Technology Council actively works to support Arizona's universities—Arizona State University (ASU), The University of Arizona (UA) and Northern Arizona University NAU)—and improve the technology infrastructure upon which they rely.
 Its members and the state rely heavily upon Arizona's universities and community colleges to provide a highly skilled and talented workforce.
 In addition, the universities provide a world-class platform for research and development, which can be translated into commercial opportunities that include the transfer of technology to Arizona's private sector.
 The universities engage the communities throughout the state and rely upon technology to provide education, research and other valuable community services.

 Tri-University Digital Equity Initiatives – Support Arizona’s three state universities’ taking up the cause of digital equity and developing a variety of outreach experiences, stakeholder engagements, innovative initiatives and grant-funded opportunities for research and proof-of-concept projects connecting the underserved and advancing community infrastructure.
 ASU’s Lighting Up the Future has been cooperating with the other universities, ACA, Sun Corridor Network, the Institute for Digital Progress and the Digital Equity Institute among others, building a coalition to address digital equity challenges.